ralphwetzel/node-red-context-monitor/README.md

 <img alt="flow" src="https://raw.githubusercontent.com/ralphwetzel/node-red-context-monitor/main/resources/object_prop.png"
     style="min-width: 474px; width: 474px; align: center; border: 1px solid lightgray;"/>

-Such a monitor will react _only_, when this property and - if its an object - its child properties are written to.
+Such a monitor will react _only_, when this property and - if it's an object - its child properties are written to.